 16. Council considered several mitigating factors in this matter.
 The Licensee fully accepted and acknowledged the breaches, which Council views as a mitigating factor.
 Further, the Licensee accepted that remedial action against her is warranted, and she has completed all outstanding continuing education credits as required.
 This, in Council's view, demonstrates the Licensee's ability to self-correct.
-Additionally, the Licensee fully co-operated with Council's investigation by providing prompt replies to Council's inquiries, acknowledging the misconduct and providing fulsome responses in a timely manner.
+Additionally, the Licensee fully co-operated with Council's investigation by responding to Council's inquiries, acknowledging the misconduct and providing fulsome responses.
 Council did not identify any aggravating factors.